dannsam/xenko-docs/manual/platforms/index.md

 * iOS 8.0 and later

 > [!TIP]
-> To check which graphics platform your project is using, add a break point to your code (eg in a script), run the project, and check the [Platform.Type](xref:SiliconStudio.Core.Platform.Type) variable.
+> To check which platform your project uses, add a break point to your code (eg in a script), run the project, and check the [Platform.Type](xref:SiliconStudio.Core.Platform.Type) variable.

 ## Supported graphics platforms